MicrosoftDocs/Contribute/Contribute/content/how-to-write-docs-auth-pack.md

 ms.date: 01/09/2023
 ---

-# Learn Authoring Pack for VS Code
+# Learn Authoring Pack for Visual Studio Code

-The Learn Authoring Pack is a collection of VS Code extensions to aid with Markdown authoring for Microsoft Learn content.
+The Learn Authoring Pack is a collection of Visual Studio Code extensions to aid with Markdown authoring for Microsoft Learn content.
 The pack is [available in the VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack) and contains the following extensions:

 > [!div class="checklist"]
 >